mischah/michael-kuehnel.de/_posts/2015-01-20-check-updates-of-your-node-modules.md

 Run 'npm-check-updates -u' to upgrade your package.json automatically
 ```

-If you likle to upgrade your projects `package.json` file just make use of the `-u` option as mentioned in the output above and fire:
+If you like to upgrade your projects `package.json` file just make use of the `-u` option as mentioned in the output above and fire:

 ```bash
 npm install